flashlight/flashlight/README.md

 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.

+## Acknowledgment
+Some of flashlight's code is derived from [arrayfire-ml](https://github.com/arrayfire/arrayfire-ml/) repository.

 ## License
 flashlight is MIT-licensed, as found in the [LICENSE](LICENSE) file.